Quick Take

 However, no matter where you get them, they will need time to adapt to their new surroundings before they calm down and get comfortable.

 Never bring a sick crayfish home; always ensure they are in good health before buying one.
-If the crayfish are not moving around or appears lethargic, they could have an illness that will decrease their quality of life or even prove fatal.
+If the crayfish are not moving around or appear lethargic, they could have an illness that will decrease their quality of life or even prove fatal.
 If you have doubts, consult your local aquatic veterinarian to set your mind at ease.

 What is the Price of a Pet Crayfish?

 You might think feeding them is expensive, but commercial food costs around $5 to $10 a month.
 In addition, owners very rarely need to take their crayfish to veterinarians, saving them a small fortune.
-Lastly, they don’t require toys, but its up to the owner if they want to spoil them with additional stimulation.
+Lastly, they don’t require toys, but it’s up to the owner if they want to spoil them with additional stimulation.

 Are Crayfish an Invasive Species?